iloveponies/120-hour-epic-sax-marathon/training-day.markdown

                 the info section -->
 </info>

-Now as you have your REPLs open, evaluate the following.
+Now as you have your REPLs open, write the following in it.
+Light Table might ask you which client you want to use.
+Select training-day.

 ~~~clojure
 (use 'training-day)